 The Bible is full of stories about all the struggles in the lives of different people.
 Let’s consider the Old Testament.
 What was God trying to do in the world back then?
 He was trying to bring a strong witness through one Holy Nation.
 What do we read in the Old Testament?
 War, war, war, all the time. _________ ______________ were continually attacking God’s Holy Nation.
 The more we read, the more war stories we come across and more people die.
 All the way from Genesis to Malachi, the OT is filled with battles.
 Who wants to read about death and destruction all the time?
 What good is it to us?

 Mostly we see the Old Testament wars with natural eyes as natural events in the history of mankind.
 But I want to encourage you to put on your spiritual glasses and note that in essence they were all spiritual battles against powers of darkness.
 The Bible tells us that we struggle not against flesh and blood but against spiritual powers of darkness.
 Look at these wars with spiritual eyes and you will see that there were two different kinds of struggles.
 There were the wars from the outside, from the Arab nations against the Jewish nation.
 And there were also wars, fighting from within, when the people of God backslid.
 When king Saul backslid there was trouble in the land.
 When king David sinned, people died because of that sin.
-The battle stories of your life and your CBLT Center are identical—inward and outward.
+The battle stories of your life and your mentoring work are identical—inward and outward.

 And this isn’t just a way of life from ancient times and uncivilized, barbaric people.
 We find the same principle in the New Testament.
 We find again the principle of war.
 We don’t find the principle of war illustrated with one nation against the other.
 But we find the principle of _________________ war against certain churches.
 We find spiritual war against individuals and especially leaders.
 It’s interesting to read that almost every New Testament writer mentions this spiritual battle.
 And again we find in the New Testament, just like in the Old Testament, that God raised up certain special people to provide initiative.